 - Result-oriented and strong attention to detail and quality.

 Within NLR you are given the opportunity to develop yourself within an international and people-oriented working environment.
 We will initially offer you a contract for one year with the possibility of extension.
 Salary depends on experience (min. € 2.753 max. € 3.854 gross for 38 hours per week).
 You will receive 8% holiday allowance and 4% year-end bonus.

 At NLR it is possible to work hybrid – home and office flexibility.

 Join our team!

 NLR strives for equal opportunities for everyone.
 We encourage people with a disability to apply.
-Strong preference will be given to candidates who are based in the Netherlands – or willing to relocate – and who have a work permit for the Netherlands.
+Strong preference will be given to candidates who are based in the Netherlands – or willing to relocate – and who have permission to work in the country.
 Acquisition in response to this vacancy is not appreciated.

-NLR wants to end the age-old disease leprosy once and for all.
-Still every year 200.000 new leprosy patients are diagnosed worldwide, and millions of people live with the serious consequences of leprosy due to discrimination and exclusion.
-Unnecessary, because timely detection and treatment can prevent further infection.
+NLR wants to end the age-old disease of leprosy once and for all.
+Still every year 200.000 new leprosy patients are diagnosed worldwide and millions of people live with the serious consequences of leprosy due to discrimination and exclusion.
+This is unnecessary, because timely detection and treatment can prevent further infection.
 NLR is an international NGO that aims for a world without leprosy and its consequences.
 In our strategy we focus on Zero Transmission, Zero Disability and Zero Exclusion.